rand-projects/fisb-rest/docs/source/document.rst

 * If you get a new result, it means something changed from the old result.
-Maybe a new image, maybe a NOTAM that didn't have any text changes but was resent and has a new expiration time.
+Maybe a new image, maybe a NOTAM that didn't have any text changes, but was resent and has a new expiration time.

 Result and Results